mudler/LocalAI/docs/content/docs/getting-started/build.md

 2. After the installation of Xcode, if you receive a xcrun error `'xcrun: error: unable to find utility "metal", not a developer tool or in PATH'`.
 You might have installed the Xcode command line tools before installing Xcode, the former one is pointing to an incomplete SDK.

 ```
-# it should print /Library/Developer/CommandLineTools
+# print /Library/Developer/CommandLineTools if command line tools were installed in advance
 xcode-select --print-path

 # point to a complete SDK